 Uruguay is also described as an expensive destination to travel to, but little did I know that if we are careful about our expenses, traveling this coastal country is possible under $40.

 The best time to visit Uruguay and not break your bank is during its shoulder season: around March and April.
 You will get good deals on accommodation, and the weather will be great too.

-Most tourists tend to visit the country between late December to February due to the weather and the festival season, which I will go through in-depth below.
+Most tourists visit the country between late December and February due to the weather and the festival season, which I will go through in-depth.

 The first place to travel in Uruguay is Punta del Diablo.
 It is a seaside village and is one of the must-visit areas of the country.
 While you’re here, visit the artisan shops and get some fresh seafood from Playa de Los Pescadores.

-Santa Teresa fortress also has the tremendous medieval architecture to see in Punta Del Diablo.
+Santa Teresa fortress also has tremendous medieval architecture to see in Punta Del Diablo.

 You can also take a kite-boarding lesson at Punta Del Diablo for $15 per two-hour lesson.

 Cabo Polonio is another destination that is considered unique.
-This village has no running water, no electricity and has an internet connection in only a few houses.
+This village has no running water, electricity, and internet connection in only a few houses.

 - Currency: Uruguayan Peso

-- Accommodation: The price of housing rises double to triple from December to February due to the high demand.
+- Accommodation: The housing price rises double to triple from December to February due to the high demand.
 However, breakfast is always included.
-You can get a hostel dorm bed for $10-$20 in the lower season, whereas, it can cost $20-$30 in the high season.
+You can get a hostel dorm bed for $10-$20 in the lower season, whereas it can cost $20-$30 in the high season.
 A budget hostel room costs $40 and more.